Last Tweets of the Krell

 S (to cohort) @A, you better get in here fast.
 Some of these user reports look serious …

-S (to cohort) @A, WHERE ARE YOU?
+S (to cohort) @A, WHERE ARE YOU!!??
+You don’t respond to messages, pages, or calls.
 I’m going to start a

 rollback to the previous version.